hummingbot/hummingbot-site/docs/news/hbot.md

 Hummingbot’s [past 61 releases](/release-notes/) containing 12,625 commits from 112 unique code contributors have been an extended beta period that have shown that a decentralized, community maintenance model is both sustainable and scalable.

-Thousands of users around the world build and run trading bots with Hummingbot every day, many of them on CoinAlpha’s [Hummingbot Miner](https://miner.hummingbot.io) decentralized market making platform, where 3700 individual market makers have filled $2.8 billion of trade volume for more than 80 token issuers.
+Thousands of users around the world build and run trading bots with Hummingbot every day, many of them on CoinAlpha’s [Hummingbot Miner](https://miner.hummingbot.io) decentralized market making platform, where 3,700 individual market makers have filled $2.8 billion of trade volume for more than 80 token issuers.

 This activity also benefits exchanges connected to Hummingbot.
 Based on income from existing connector maintenance agreements that rebate a portion of fees incurred by Hummingbot users, the Foundation is projected to be self-sustainable at inception, not even including projected future income from administering bounties.

 As community maintainers enable the Hummingbot ecosystem to scale, we expect maintenance costs to grow linearly with the number of connectors and strategies.
-However, we expect volume and fee share income to rise exponentially as more individuals and professionals use Hummingbot, further enhancing the Foundation’s projected sustainability.
+However, we expect volume and fees accruing to the Foundation to rise exponentially as more individuals and professionals use Hummingbot, further enhancing the Foundation’s projected sustainability.

 ![](/assets/img/hbot-economics.png)